Hebrew alphabet: Order

 As far back as the 13th century BCE, ancient Hebrew abecedaries indicate a slightly different ordering of the alphabet.
-The Zayit Stone, Izbet Sartah ostracon, and one inscription from Kuntillet Ajrud each contain a number of reverse letter orders; such as vav-he, chet-zayin, pe-ayin, etc.
+The Zayit Stone, Izbet Sartah abecedary, and one inscription from Kuntillet Ajrud each contain a number of reverse letter orders; such as vav-he, chet-zayin, pe-ayin, etc.

 A reversal to pe-ayin can be clearly seen in the Book of Lamentations, whose first four chapters are ordered as alphabetical acrostics.
 In the Masoretic Text, the first chapter has the now-usual ayin-pe ordering, and the second, third and fourth chapters exhibit pe-ayin.
 In the Dead Sea Scrolls version (4QLam/4Q111), reversed ordering also appears in the first chapter (i.e. in all the first four chapters).
 The fact that these chapters follow the pre-exilic pe-ayin order is evidence for them being written shortly after the events described, rather than being later, post-exilic compositions.